fanduel-oss/refract/docs/introduction/why-refract.md

 # Why Refract?

-As JavaScript single-page applications have matured, it has become clear that there is a conflict at their heart.
+As JavaScript applications have matured, it has become clear that there is a conflict at their heart.

 The ideal we aim for is a **composable component-based architecture**, using functional programming principles and unidirectional data flow.
 The benefits of this ideal are apps which are **more predictable, more testable, and more maintainable**.